ajnart/homarr/docs/modules/built-in-modules/module-docker.md

 # 🐳 Docker Module

-The Docker modules allows you to interact with Docker containers running on your system direclty from within Homarr.
+The Docker modules allows you to interact with Docker containers running on your system direclty within Homarr.

 You can **restart**, **stop**, **start**, **refresh** and **remove** containers as well as **add** them to the Homarr dashboard.